 Frankie If you could take a holiday in any era and place, When and where would it be?
 And Why?

-Frankie That sounds wonderful, who was your childhood hero?
+Frankie Love it!!
+Who was your childhood hero?

 Frankie If you could have one of your books made into a film, which book would it be and who would play your lead character’s?